Welcome to the Society for Christian Psychology!

 - Conferences of the SCP and other related organizations

 - Information on how to become a member of the Society.
 Consider partnering with us in the project of a radically Christian vision and practice of psychology.

 There will be a Christian psychology preconference at the 2017 AACC World Conference on September 27.
 Eric L. Johnson will be presenting a summary of his book coming out this summer, God and Soul Care: The Therapeutic Resources of the Christian Faith.
 In addition, there will be a Christian psychology track throughout the conference (which will held at Opryland Hotel in Nashville from Sept 27-30; see http://www.aacc.net/conferences/ for more information).
 Speakers in the Christian psychology track include our director, Shannon Wolf; renowned positive psychologist Robert Emmons; Joshua Knabb, author and professor at California Baptist University; Richard Winter, professor at Covenant Theological Seminary, and our former director, Eric Johnson.
 Also, join us for a Society for Christian Psychology mixer on Friday evening.

-The Society for Christian Psychology will be holding a mini-conference on March 30, 2017 with the wonderful folks at the Christian Association for Psychological Studies (CAPS) as part of their larger 2017 conference in the Chicago area.
-For more information about our day conference as well as the entire CAPS conference, visit http://caps.net/
+The Society for Christian Psychology held a mini-conference on March 30, 2017 with the wonderful folks at the Christian Association for Psychological Studies (CAPS) (http://caps.net/), as part of their larger 2017 conference in the Chicago area.
+Eric Johnson’s powerpoint on Political Competence is available here.

 Check out the Christian psychology journals from the European Movement of Christian Anthropology, Psychology, and Psychotherapy at the website Christian Psychology Around the World